Introduction, READ BEFORE POSTING

 We expect questions here to be well thought out, well written, with relevant background info, and to the point.
 Remember, this isn't a kaffeeklatsch, and we don't want chit-chat.
 We do want good questions that allow good answers to be written.

-Writing good answers is a topic on its own, so we created a separate page for that here.
+Writing good questions is a topic on its own, so we created a separate page for that here.
 Read it before asking your first question.

 Questions are also rated by voters.
 If you consistently write poor questions, you may find yourself without the privilege of asking more questions.